GoOz/BloogArt/content/neighbourhoods-keeper/index.md

 title: Neighbourhood's keeper
 date: 2024-07-24
 photo: photo.jpg
-photo_alt: A building in Rotterdam with a cat wathcing the street by the window
+photo_alt: A building in Rotterdam with a cat watching the street by the window
 tags: Misc
 ---